 I am an economist with research interests in international trade and macro development.
-I received my Ph.D. in Economics from UCLA in 2020.
+I received my Ph.D. in Economics from UCLA.

 Econometrica, 2022